 Instructional services must be timetabled for both students and teachers and must ensure that students have access to at least 25 hours of instruction per high school credit.
 The exceptions to this requirement are given below.
-(Note that Work Experience 15, 25 and 35; Special Projects 10, 20 and 30; Registered Apprenticeship Program courses; and Green Certificate Program courses must always be offered at 25 hours per credit and there are no exceptions to this regardless of when the course is offered.)

-- All 3-credit courses require a minimum of 62.5 hours of instruction for each course. - Schools can deliver a block of three, 1-credit CTS courses for 62.5 hours; however, schools must ensure that students meet all of the outcomes of each 1-credit course.

-- Summer break, evening (6 p.m. or later) and weekend programs for senior high school students may be offered by boards, accredited private schools and other accredited high schools; e.g., private and public colleges.
+- All 3-credit courses require a minimum of 62.5 hours of instruction for each course. - Schools can deliver a block of three, 1-credit CTS courses for 62.5 hours; however, schools must ensure that students meet all of the outcomes of each 1-credit course. - Summer break, evening (6 p.m. or later) and weekend programs for senior high school students may be offered by boards, accredited private schools and other accredited high schools; e.g., private and public colleges.
 The program requirements noted in the Guide apply to all schools offering senior high school summer, evening and weekend programs for credit, except that, for these programs, instructional time may vary (access to instruction of at least 16 hours per credit must be provided). - Schools participating in Moving Forward with High School Redesign are exempted from the 25 hours of instruction per high school credit requirement, which allows schools to have increased flexibility in addressing student needs.
-For more information about Moving Forward with High School Redesign, visit Alberta's High School Completion Strategic Framework web page or e-mail EDC.highschoolcompletion@gov.ab.ca.
+For more information about Moving Forward with High School Redesign, visit Alberta's High School Completion Strategic Framework web page or email EDC.highschoolcompletion@gov.ab.ca.